divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

 <b>Step 2: Familiarity with AWS Console - Know Your Way Around!</b>
 <br />
-While we'll make the process as easy as waving a wand, having some familiarity with the AWS Console will make your adventure even smoother! 🧭 If you're not already acquainted, take a quick stroll around the console to feel more at home.
+While I'll make the process as easy as waving a wand, having some familiarity with the AWS Console will make your adventure even smoother! 🧭 If you're not already acquainted, take a quick stroll around the console to feel more at home.

 <b>Step 3: EC2 Instances with Necessary Tags - Our Secret Sauce!</b>
 <br />